Installing, adjusting, aligning, and greasing the front and rear swingarm on the Earles fork BMW motorcycle.

 The amount should be in the area of 100-150 cc.
 If you aren’t sure, then use the 100 cc figure.
 It is far better to have “less oil” than to have “too much oil.”
-The bike could work very well for many years with only 50 cc in it.
-Many times I have found the swing arm empty of oil.
-We added oil and changed it after some miles.
-Usually the U-joint wasn’t damaged, but maybe the owners were lucky.
+The bike could work well for many years, with only 50 ccs in it.
+Many times I have found the swingarm empty of oil.
+We added oil and changed it after a few hundred miles.
+Usually, the U-joint wasn’t damaged, but maybe the owners were lucky.

 Checking the /2 BMW motorcycle drive shaft bolts

 I don’t remember why I included this info in this article, but here it is.

 It has come to my attention that BMW owners are still having the driveshaft bolts fall out of the output flange of the transmission.
 I am sorry for “assuming” that everyone knew about the propensity of the /2 driveshaft bolts to fall out.
 It was found mostly in 1965-66.
 The /5, and later, seldom had this problem, but it happened occasionally.